jparrill/ztp-the-hard-way/docs/disconnected-ZTP-flow-hub-deployment.md

 In the Manifest creation phase we still need to define the relevant CR's that will represent our spoke cluster, said that we will continue with the relevant elements for the managed clusters.

 - **AgentClusterInstall**: This is one of the most important elements to define, the first thing is to decide which kind of deployment you need to do.
-If it's SNO vs Multinode is really important here so let's focus in both cases
+If it's SNO versus Multinode is really important here so let's focus in both cases

 #### SNO Cluster Definition

-For Single Node Openshift we need to specify the next things:
+For Single Node OpenShift we need to specify the next things:

 - `spec.provisionRequirements.controlPlaneAgents`: Set to **1**, this means that we just want a ControlPlane based on 1 Master node.
 - `spec.imageSetRef`: This will reference the ClusterImageSet created in previous steps, so ensure that those are related between them using the name.